Itinerary & Highlights: 1 Month in the UK & Europe

 • Our hotel, with an infinity pool overlooking the vineyards – heaven!

 This was my second trip to Switzerland, but my first time to Zurich – and my first time visiting in warm weather!
 We stayed with our friends Tim & Nat, who have been living in Switzerland for more than two years now.
 It was so much fun seeing them, and they were such amazing hosts – it was the best few days.
-We went to the Lindt Factory, spent a day out on Lake Zurich on their friend’s boat, went up into the mountains, and spotted Roger Federer himself at the badi (a lakefront bar).
+We spent 3 days in Zurich, in which time we went to the Lindt Factory, spent a day out on Lake Zurich on their friend’s boat, went up into the mountains, and spotted Roger Federer himself at the badi (a lakefront bar).
 The perfect few days in Switzerland!
 We didn’t want to leave, would love to go back!

 Zurich Highlights: